AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When selecting multiple assets and modifying the properties, the custom properties (dropdowns) values are overridden by the default values (NPR-36437).

 * Incorrect PDF rendition is generated for the brochure, flyer, and InDesign templates (NPR-36433).

+* Saving an [!DNL Adobe Target] activity with [!DNL Experience Manager] targeting mode fails in case an [!DNL Adobe Analytics] report metric is referenced (NPR-37167).
+* [!DNL Adobe Asset Link] is not able to access the digital assets even when the [!DNL Creative Cloud] and [!DNL Experience Management] entitlements are provided by two different organizations.

 ### [!DNL Dynamic Media] {#dynamic-media-65110}